-All EVIDENTIARY, CONTESTED OR OPPOSED trials or hearings will be held IN PERSON unless a hybrid trial or hearing is consented to by all parties.
-Parties shall at least two business day prior to any scheduled evidentiary hearing file a stipulation with an order seeking a hybrid trial or hearing.
+All EVIDENTIARY, CONTESTED OR OPPOSED trials or hearings will be held IN PERSON unless otherwise ordered.
+Parties may at least two business day prior to any scheduled evidentiary hearing file a stipulation with an order seeking a hybrid trial or hearing.
 The Court will then, if approved, enter the order for a hybrid trial or hearing.
 Hybrid trials or hearings are NOT available if the Court has previously ordered in person appearance.

 Remote participants must appear by video.
 Non-video, telephone only, appearances are not permitted.
 A separate telephone connection is required for audio.
-Parties who only wish to monitor hearings should not appear by video.
 Remote participants should appear from locations that are fixed, well lit, with no background noise.
 The Court does not allow testimony from automobiles or non-fixed locations.
 All testifying witnesses must appear by video separate from counsel.
 Witnesses shall be segregated during testimony and may not reference written materials unless presented to them during hearing or trial electronically.